-State aid (Washington College Grant, College Bound Scholarship, Passport to Careers, and Washington Bridge Grant) use the first day of the quarter as their lock date.
+State aid programs (Washington College Grant, College Bound Scholarship, and Passport to Careers) use the first day of the quarter as their lock date.
 Loans and institutional funds have a lock day of the day the funds were disbursed.
 This means that if you drop a class after the lock date, you will not have to repay any of these types of funds.
-See Return of Title IV Policy for more information about repayments.
+More information about repayments is available in the Return of Title IV Policy section of this handbook or online for our official SA-16 Return of Financial Aid Funds policy.